-Marc Elias is an American attorney best known for his involvement in Democratic Party political campaigns and election litigation.
-He is a partner at the law firm Perkins Coie LLP and head of its Political Law practice, which assists Democratic political committees and other left-of-center clients.
+Marc Elias is an American attorney best known for his involvement in Democratic Party political campaigns, redistricting litigation, and election litigation.
+He was formerly a partner at the law firm Perkins Coie LLP and head of its Political Law practice, which assists Democratic political committees and other left-of-center clients.
+In August 2021, Elias announced that he would be leaving his position at Perkins Coie to start his own firm, the Elias Law Group, alongside 10 fellow Perkins Coie partners and three counsels.
 He was the general counsel for Hillary Clinton’s 2016 presidential campaign, and for John Kerry’s 2004 presidential campaign.

 Elias is the lawyer of choice for Democratic politicians in very close races that require a recount or other post-election litigation.
 He represented Democrat Al Franken during the 2008 U.S. Senate race in Minnesota, helping bring about a 312-vote victory when initial counts shortly after polling had closed showed Franken trailing incumbent Republican U.S. Senator Norm Coleman by 215 votes.

 He is credited with helping create the so-called “super PAC” and with pioneering other methods of expanding the freedom of donors to contribute larger amounts to federal political committees.
 This has led to criticism from left-wing advocacy organizations seeking to restrict spending on political speech.
 In 2018 a representative of Common Cause implied Democrats are hypocritical for telling voters the party favors campaign finance restrictions, but then paying Elias and his firm to “deregulate money in politics behind the scenes.”